PawanMugalihalli/migrate-cli/README.md

 - **Dependency Management**: Uses a topological sort to ensure migrations are always applied in the correct order, even with complex, non-sequential dependencies.

-- **Safe Rollbacks**: A fully dependency-aware `goto` command correctly calculates the rollback order by reversing the application order, preventing an inconsistent database state.
+- **Safe Rollbacks**: A fully dependency-aware `goto` command correctly calculates the rollback order by reversing the application order.

-- **SQL & Go Migrations**: Supports both standard `.sql` files and programmatic migrations written in `.go`, allowing for complex data seeding or logic.
+- **SQL & Go Migrations**: Supports both standard `.sql` files and programmatic migrations written in `.go`.

 - **High Performance**: Features concurrent file parsing for fast startup and intelligent in-memory caching to minimize redundant work within a single command.